Beeline Taps Crypto Ecosystem To Unlock Real Estate Liquidity For Consumers Through A Stablecoin Funding

 Homeowners unlock equity for cash-no debt, no interest, no monthly payments

-PROVIDENCE, RI, June 04, 2025 (GLOBE NEWSWIRE) -- Beeline Holdings, Inc., (Nasdaq: BLNE) the fast-growing digital mortgage platform that shortens the path to homeownership, today announced the upcoming launch of a new home equity access product that allows homeowners to convert a portion of their home equity into immediate cash-without incurring debt or monthly payments.
+Providence, Rhode Island--(Newsfile Corp. - June 4, 2025) - Beeline Holdings, Inc., (NASDAQ: BLNE) the fast-growing digital mortgage platform that shortens the path to homeownership, today announced the upcoming launch of a new home equity access product that allows homeowners to convert a portion of their home equity into immediate cash-without incurring debt or monthly payments.

 Beeline has partnered with a company ("RealCo"), which is co-owned by Beeline's principal shareholder and CEO.
 RealCo will issue stablecoins to access capital to purchase equity from homeowners seeking liquidity.
 RealCo is engaging with Beeline, which will source consumers and provide services.
 Beeline Title will provide title and escrow services.